 Note – Carrots and radish can be pickled in the same manner.
 The sturdier the veggie, the longer it will last in vinegar and if you intend to use leafy veggies like cabbage, it needs to be consumed within a couple of days of pickling.

 Note – I sometimes add a few green chilies, roughly chopped, to soak with the onions and beets.
-They usually last for two-three days and post that, they lose their texture and also their intense color.
+They usually last for two-three days and post that, they lose their texture and also their intense colour.